intel/intel-device-plugins-for-kubernetes/cmd/sgx_plugin/README.md

 ## Installation

-The following sections cover how to obtain, build and install the necessary Kubernetes SGX specific components.
+The following sections cover how to use the necessary Kubernetes SGX specific components.

-They can be installed either using a DaemonSet or running 'by hand' on each node.

 ### Prerequisites

-The component has the same basic dependancies as the [generic plugin framework dependencies](../../README.md#about).
+The component has the same basic dependencies as the [generic plugin framework dependencies](../../README.md#about).

 The SGX device plugin requires Linux Kernel SGX drivers to be available.
 These drivers